ijlee2/embroider-css-modules/README.md

 ## What is it?

-`embroider-css-modules` provides a set of **tools and conventions** to help you implement [CSS modules](https://github.com/css-modules/css-modules).
-It is compatible with "bleeding-edge" Ember:
+`embroider-css-modules` provides **tools and conventions** to help you use [CSS modules](https://github.com/css-modules/css-modules) in Embroider projects.
+It works on "bleeding-edge" Ember:

 - [Embroider on the strictest settings](https://github.com/embroider-build/embroider/#options) (including route splitting)
 - [TypeScript](https://www.typescriptlang.org/docs/) + [Glint](https://typed-ember.gitbook.io/glint/)
 - [`<template>` tag](https://github.com/ember-template-imports/ember-template-imports)

-A key idea behind `embroider-css-modules`: There is _some way_ to map local class names to global ones.
-The _how_ is loosely tied to Ember and allowed to change in the future.
+A key idea behind `embroider-css-modules`: _How_ we map local class names to global ones has little to do with Ember.
+It's also allowed to change in the future.

 ```ts
 // We can somehow map local class names to global ones